join-monster/join-monster/docs/pagination.md

 })
 ```

-The `limit` can be an integer or a function that returns an integer.
-This feature is only supported if pagination is supported for you SQL dialect.
+The `limit` and `offset` can be an integer or a function that returns an integer.

 ### 4. Max and Default Page Size in Pagination